 Early Years and Academic Background

-Born in Manhattan as a middle child with two siblings, Neil deGrasse Tyson grew up around the Bronx.
-His mother was a gerontologist named Sunchita Feliciano Tyson.
-His father was a sociologist named Cyril deGrasse Tyson.
+Born on 5 October 1958 in Manhattan as a middle child with two siblings, Neil deGrasse Tyson grew up around the Bronx.
+His mother, Sunchita Feliciano Tyson was a gerontologist and his father, Cyril deGrasse Tyson was a sociologist.

-Growing up, Neil deGrasse Tyson went to the Bronx High School of Science from 1972-1976 where there was an emphasis on astrophysics then.
-Apart from being the captain of their wrestling team, he was also the editor-in-chief of “Physical Science” which was the school’s paper.
-His love for astronomy began at a young age of nine after his first visit to the Hayden Planetarium.
-In his teen years, he had an obsession for astronomy, and made his mark on the community of astronomy lovers when he gave lectures when he was just fifteen.
+Growing up, Neil went to the Bronx High School of Science from 1972-1976 and he became interested in astronomy after a school trip to a planetarium.
+He later attended astronomy courses offered by the Hayden Planetarium.
+Neil had varied interests at school, being the captain of their wrestling team and editor-in-chief of the school’s “Physical Science” journal.
+In his teen years, he developed an obsession for astronomy, and made his mark on the community of astronomy lovers by giving lectures when he was just fifteen.

-So much was his passion for astronomy that even Dr. Carl Sagan of the Cornell University personally sought him out to invite him for undergraduate programs.
-Neil, however, chose to attend Harvard University where he then had his major in physics while residing at the Currier House.
-It was in 1980 when he received his Bachelor of Arts in Physics, but during the years in between, he was involved in other activities such as rowing, wrestling, and dancing.
+So much was his passion for astronomy that Dr. Carl Sagan from Cornell University personally sought him out to invite him for undergraduate programs.
+Tyson, however, chose to attend Harvard University where he majored in physics.
+In 1980 he received his Bachelor of Arts in Physics.

-He proceeded with his post graduate endeavors at the University of Texas at Austin.
+Tyson proceeded with his post graduate endeavors at the University of Texas at Austin.
 In 1983, he earned his Master of Arts in Astronomy.
-Two years later, he even bagged the gold medal for the dance team of the University of Texas when he entered a national event for International Latin Ballroom.
-He furthered his education by earning a Master of Philosophy in astrophysics at Columbia University back in 1989.
-He had his doctorate in Philosophy of astrophysics two years later.
+He furthered his education by earning a Master of Philosophy in astrophysics at Columbia University in 1989.
+He obtained his doctorate in astrophysics two years later.

 Career in Science

-Because of his fascination for astronomy, his research was largely focused on stellar evolution, cosmology, galactic astronomy, as well as stellar formation.
-His career in science has included being able to hold position in the University of Maryland, the American Museum of Natural History, the Hayden Planetarium, and Princeton University.
+Because of his fascination for astronomy, Tyson’s research was largely focused on stellar evolution, cosmology, galactic astronomy, as well as stellar formation.
+His career in science has included holding position in the University of Maryland, the American Museum of Natural History, the Hayden Planetarium and Princeton University.

-He has also been able to publish several books on subjects related to astronomy.
-He wrote “Universe,” a column for the Natural History magazine, in 1995.
-He was even able to coin a word in one of the columns he wrote back in 2002.
-The word was “Manhattanhenge” and it is used for describing the 2 days in a year when the setting sun would align with the street grids of Manhattan which makes the sunset easily viewed on the clear side streets.
+Tyson has also published several books and articles including “Universe,” a column for the Natural History magazine.
+In 2002 he coined the word was “Manhattanhenge”; it is used for describing the 2 days in a year when the setting sun would align with the street grids of Manhattan making the sunset easily viewable on the clear side streets.

-A year before he coined that term, former US President George W. Bush had appointed Neil deGrasse Tyson to be a member of the Commission on the Future of the United States Aerospace Industry.
-Two years later, he served as a part of the President’s Commission on Implementation of United States Space Exploration Policy.
-This Commission is better known by its more popular nickname which is the “Moon, Mars, and Beyond” commission.
-After a short while, he was then awarded by NASA their Distinguished Public Service Medal which happens to be the highest honor NASA awards to civilians.
+In 2001 Tyson became a member of the Commission on the Future of the United States Aerospace Industry.
+Two years later, he served as a part of the President’s Commission on Implementation of United States Space Exploration Policy, commonly known as the “Moon, Mars, and Beyond” commission.
+He was awarded by NASA their Distinguished Public Service Medal, the highest honor NASA awards to civilians.

-Being a popularizer of science, Neil deGrasse Tyson has also made several appearances on television apart from being a columnist and book author.
-PBS’s miniseries entitled “Nova” had four parts, all of which Neil hosted back in 2004.
-Along with Donald Goldsmith, Tyson co-authored another volume for Nova which was called “Origins: Fourteen Billion Years of Cosmic Evolution.”
-Later on, another collaboration was done and the fruit was called “400 Years of the Telescope.”
-This was aired on PBS back in April of 2009.
-He also hosted NOVA ScienceNow, the PBS program until 2011.
+Being a popularizer of science, Tyson has made several appearances on television.
+He hosted PBS’s four part mini-series “Nova” in 2004.
+Along with Donald Goldsmith, Tyson co-authored other episodes for “Nova” called “Origins: Fourteen Billion Years of Cosmic Evolution” and “400 Years of the Telescope”.
+Tyson also hosted NOVA ScienceNow, the PBS program until 2011.

-Part of his rich career related to anything and everything about astronomy included his being the Planetary Society’s chairman, president, and vice-president.
-Because of his love of the universe, his usual cheerful self along with his knowledge and vibrant character, Neil deGrasse Tyson became a regular part of “The Universe” which is a popular series from The History Channel.
+Because of his love of the universe, his usual cheerful self along with his knowledge and vibrant character, Tyson became a regular part of “The Universe”, a popular series from The History Channel.